thedataincubator/ihtml/README.md

 ## Usage

 See the [README.ipynb](https://github.com/thedataincubator/ihtml/blob/master/README.ipynb) notebook for usage examples.
 Note that the iframe output is not rendered correctly on Github; view it on your own notebook server to see it in action.

+## License

+ihtml is copyright 2016 The Data Incubator, released under the BSD 3-Clause license.
+See the LICENSE file for details.
+The source is available at https://github.com/thedataincubator/ihtml.